-If you ask me, the best way to assure succulent, fall-off-the-bone BBQ ribs is to bake them in the oven first, and then finish them off on the grill.
-Slathering them with a sticky, homemade BBQ sauce.
+If you want succulent, fall-off-the-bone BBQ ribs then the only way to go is to bake them in the oven first, and then finish them off on the grill.
+Slathering them with a sticky, homemade BBQ sauce of course.

 For this BBQ Ribs recipe, you'll use 2 racks of Pork Spare Ribs (St Louis Style).
 I think these are the best ribs for entertaining because they've been trimmed to a uniform size and are just easier to handle.
 But for the full rundown on buying pork ribs consult Bon Appetit's awesome pork-rib buying guide.